 Key medicinal benefits include:

 Research shows chamomile may help regulate blood sugar levels and support cardiovascular health.
 Its antioxidant properties protect cells from environmental damage and oxidative stress.
+The compound apigenin, found abundantly in chamomile, is believed responsible for many of these calming effects.

 Ancient civilizations recognized chamomile’s healing power thousands of years ago.
 Egyptian pharaohs valued it so highly they included it in burial rituals and mummification processes.
-The herb was considered sacred to the sun god Ra, with priests burning it as incense in temple ceremonies.
+The herb was considered sacred to the sun god Ra, with priests burning it as incense during temple ceremonies.

 Greek physicians prescribed chamomile for fever and women’s health issues.
 They called it khamaimēlon, meaning “ground apple,” because of its distinctive apple-like fragrance when crushed underfoot.
 Hippocrates documented its use for digestive ailments and anxiety relief.